EBI-Metabolights/guides/docs/Files.md

 **Mac OS**

-1. Download the script [zipfolder.sh](https://raw.githubusercontent.com/EBI-Metabolights/mtbls-validation/main/scripts/zipfolders.sh) and copy locally on your computer.
+1. Download the script  zipfolder.sh by Right click & Save this link [zipfolder.sh](https://raw.githubusercontent.com/EBI-Metabolights/mtbls-validation/main/scripts/zipfolders.sh) on your computer.
 Assuming your raw data folders are arranged in a folder called ‘RAW_FILES’.
 2. Copy zipfolder.sh to the newly created ‘RAW_FILES’ folder.
 Change permission of the script to executable.
 Execute the below command under the ‘RAW_FILES’ folder.